Arve/brutepi/README.md

 # brutepi

-Automating installation and configuration of BruteFIR and shairport-sync for Debian-based systems
+Automating installation and configuration of BruteFIR and shairport-sync for Raspberry Pi

 ## Introduction